Invasive Breast Cancer

 Most common invasive breast cancers

-Less common invasive breast cancers
+Less common invasive breast cancers and carcinoma in situ

 - Paget disease of the breast (Paget disease of the nipple) is a carcinoma in situ in the skin of the nipple or in the skin closely surrounding the nipple.
 It’s usually found with an underlying breast cancer.

-- Metaplastic breast cancers tend to be larger and have a higher tumor grade than more common breast cancers.
+- Metaplastic breast cancers tend to be larger in size and have a higher tumor grade than more common breast cancers.
 Metaplastic breast cancers can be hard to diagnose because the tumor cells can look very different from the tumor cells of more common breast cancers.

 Prognosis for invasive breast cancer